cbg-ethz/scIsoPrep/README.md

 # scIsoPrep
 A [Snakemake](https://snakemake.github.io/) pipeline for analyzing multiplexed single-cell PacBio concatenated long-reads.

 scIsoPrep offers the possibility to unconcatenate, trim, demultiplex large single-cell Pacbio multisample datasets using [IsoSeq3](https://isoseq.how/).
 It can also collapse transcripts using [cDNA_Cupcake](https://github.com/Magdoll/cDNA_Cupcake) and classify them using [SQANTI3](https://github.com/ConesaLab/SQANTI3). scIsoPrep first collapses transcripts and filter them per cell, and then repeat this step on all cells together in order to create a common isoforms catalog, using reads attached to isoforms passing all filters in individual cells.
+This software is intended to be used on HPC.

 # Contents
 - [Installation](#Installation)